What are BVA Remanded Decisions?

 FAQ: BVA Remanded Decisions

-A: No. Often BVA remanded decisions happen because the BVA is recognizing the VARO made an error on your claim.
+No. Often BVA remanded decisions happen because the BVA is recognizing the VARO made an error on your claim.
 Clients are often frustrated by BVA remanded decisions, but it’s just the way the VA operates.
-Remember, the VA disability appeals process is slow and you are going to need patience.
+Remember, the VA disability appeals process is slow and takes a lot of patience.